bobg/fab/Readme.md

 ## How it works

 You create a package of Go code in your project.
-By default the `fab` program looks for the package in the `.fab` subdir.
+By default the `fab` program looks for the package in the `fab.d` subdir.
 Every exported symbol in that package whose type satisfies the `fab.Target` interface is a target that fab can run.